marc-henrard/muRisQ-ir-models/README.md

 * Vanilla swaptions with several versions of the model and several numerical approaches (explicit formulas, numerical integration, Monte Carlo).
 Present value.
 * Cap/floor with several versions of the model and several numerical approaches.
 Present value and implied volatility.

 ## Professional services

 The models proposed here are only a small part of the code I developed or have access to for research and advisory services purposes.
 Don’t hesitate to contact me if you are interested by other models, require advisory services or are looking for a training around similar models.

 ### Training

-Recent *trainings* in interest rate modelling and risk management include:
+We propose in-house training and workshops on subjects related to quantitative finance and risk management.

+We offer extensive flexibility on the training organization.

+A in-house tailor-made course with our experts presented to your full team often cost less than sending two people to a standard course organized by a large training firm.

+*Agenda tailored to your needs.
+Detailed lecture notes.*
+*Associated to open source code for practical implementation.*
+*Training in English or French*

+Some of the popular courses are (course description and typical agendas available through the links):
-* Multi-curve and collateral framework: previous course description at http://multi-curve-framework.blogspot.co.uk/2014/06/course-on-multi-curve-and-collateral.html
+* Multi-curve and collateral framework: foundations, evolution and implementation. <https://murisq.blogspot.com/p/training.html#multicurve>
-* New margin paradigm: changes in market infrastructure, previous course description at http://multi-curve-framework.blogspot.co.uk/2016/03/workshop-on-margin.html
+* The future of LIBOR: Quantitative perspective on benchmarks, overnight, fallback and regulation. <https://murisq.blogspot.com/p/training.html#libor-future>
-* Algorithmic Differentiation in Finance: course description at http://multi-curve-framework.blogspot.co.uk/2017/10/algorithmic-differentiation-training.html and code repository at https://github.com/marc-henrard/algorithmic-differentiation-book
+* Algorithmic Differentiation in Finance. <https://murisq.blogspot.com/p/training.html#ad>
-* Standard Initial Margin Model: a detailed description and implementation
+* Central clearing and bilateral margin. <https://murisq.blogspot.com/p/training.html#margin>

+Some recent public courses:
+* Workshop Multi-curve and collateral framework.
+One day workshop at The 10th Fixed Income Conference (Barcelona, Spain), September 2014.
 * Collateral, regulation and multi-curve.
 Belfius Financial Engineering Fund Workshop at KUL/Leuven University (Leuven, Belgium), December 2017.
 * Workshop *Interest Rate Modelling in the Multi-curve Framework: Collateral and Regulatory Requirements*.
 LFS Workshop (London, UK), September 2018.
+* Workshop *The future of LIBOR: Quantitative perspective on benchmarks, overnight, fallback and regulation*.
+Finans Foreningen workshop (Copenhagen, Denmark), 24 January 2019.
+* Planned: *Interest Rate Modelling in the Multi-curve Framework: Collateral and Regulatory Requirements*.
+LFS Workshop (New York, USA), 25-26 March 2019.
+* Planned: *Interest Rate Modelling in the Multi-curve Framework: Collateral and Regulatory Requirements*.
+LFS Workshop (Singapore), 3-4 April 2019.

 ### Advisory

 * Developments
     * *Multi-curve and collateral framework*.
 Collateral discounting, impact of CSA, multi-curve calibration, new benchmarks, cheapest-to-deliver
     * *Interest rate models*: Term structure models, smile, negative rates, stochastic spreads.
     * *Exchange traded instruments*: Development of exchanged traded instruments, detailed term sheet, regulatory approval, CCP's risk management procedures.
     * *Margin methodologies*: Variation and Initial Margin methodologies design.
 Review and implementation of methodologies used by CCPs (replication).
 Bilateral margin methodologies.
     * *Simulation*: Model implementation for efficient simulation, xVA underlying models
     * *Benchmarks*: valuation of instruments indexed on new benchmarks, benchmarks discontinuation, LIBOR fallback analysis and solutions, overnight benchmarks (RFR) transition, valuation impacts, risk management, ALM
     * *Code*: Large quant libraries available to price and risk manage interest rate books
 * Risk management
 	* Hedging strategies (design and back testing)
 	* Value-at-Risk